bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/roles-in-tech/developer-advocate.md

 There are perks to being someone in this role.
 Mostly that it is a natural progression for a developer who wants to move from a delivery role to one where they can influence more what the company does.

 - It bridges the communication gap — developers have a bad reputation when it comes to communication.
 Showing that someone technical can help understanding each other is a good move for our market.
-- It helps avoiding frustration — a lot of engineering is not needed, but based on false assumptions or misguided “I want to use this”.
+- It helps avoiding frustration — a lot of engineering is not needed, but based on false assumptions or misguided “I want to use this".
 Good evangelism helps building what is needed, not what is cool.
 - It bridges age and culture gaps — if you’re not interested in a cutthroat competition in engineering, you have a chance to use your talent otherwise.
   Before you jump on the opportunity, there are some very important points to remember:
 - Developer relations is not a starting position — most developer evangelists graduated from being developers in the same company.
 You need to know the pain to help prevent it.